Alexander Pechersky: Luka

-Pechersky clandestinely met with Feldhendler under the guise of meeting Luka, a woman he was supposedly involved with.
+Pechersky clandestinely met with Felhendler under the guise of meeting Luka, a woman he was supposedly involved with.
 Luka is often described as an 18-year-old woman from "Holland", and that her real name was Gertrud Poppert–Schönborn.
-However, records indicate she was in fact a 28 year old married woman from Germany who was accompanied by her husband, which raised doubt about her being the same Luka.
+However, records indicate she was in fact a 28-year-old married woman from Germany who was accompanied by her husband, which raised doubt about her being the same Luka.
 After the war, Pechersky insisted that the relationship was platonic.
 Her fate after the escape was never established and she was never seen alive again.
 During an interview with Thomas Blatt, Pechersky said the following regarding Luka: "Although I knew her only about two weeks, I will never forget her.
 I informed her minutes before the escape of the plan.
 She has given me a shirt.
 She said, 'it's a good luck shirt, put it on right now', and I did.
 It's now in the museum.
 I lost her in the turmoil of the revolt and never saw her again."

 The uprising

 According to Pechersky's plan, the prisoners would assassinate the German SS staff, leaving the auxiliary guards leaderless, obtain weapons and kill the remaining guards.
 Jewish Poles were assigned German SS guards that they were supposed to lure inside the workshops under some pretext and silently kill.
-Ester Raab, a survivor of the escape, recalled: "The plan was, at 4 o’clock (pm), should start (the escape), everybody has to kill his SS man, and his guard at his place of work".
+Ester Raab, a survivor of the escape, recalled: "The plan was, at 4 o'clock (pm), should start (the escape), everybody has to kill his SS man, and his guard at his place of work".
 Only a small circle of trusted Jewish Pole inmates were aware of the escape plan as they did not trust the Jews from other European countries.

 On 14 October 1943, Pechersky's escape plan began.
 During the day, several German SS men were lured to workshops on a variety of pretexts, such as being fitted for new boots or expensive clothes.
 The SS men were then stabbed to death with carpenters' axes, awls and chisels discreetly recovered from property left by gassed Jews; with other tradesmen's sharp tools or with crude knives and axes made in the camp's machine shop.
 The blood was covered up with sawdust on the floor.
 The escapees were armed with a number of hand grenades, a rifle, a submachine gun and several pistols that the prisoners stole from the German living quarters, as well as the sidearms captured from the dead SS men.
 Earlier in the day, SS-Oberscharführer Erich Bauer, at the top of the death list created by Pechersky, unexpectedly drove out to Chełm for supplies.
 The uprising was almost postponed since the prisoners believed that Bauer's death was necessary for the success of the escape.
 Bauer came back early from Chełm, discovered that SS-Scharführer Rudolf Beckmann had been assassinated and began shooting at the prisoners.
 The sound of the gunfire prompted Alexander Pechersky to begin the revolt earlier than planned.
 Pechersky screamed the code-words: "Hurrah, the revolt has begun!"